 The best thing you can do when you’re in serious financial straits is to address your issues early.
 That way your debts are not so great and foreclosure proceedings are not so far along.

 Chapter 13 Bankruptcy is a reorganization of debts designed to help property owners keep their homes, cars and other valuable assets while getting a handle on debts.
-By filing Chapter 13, you may be able to stop foreclosure, repossession, wage garnishment and debt lawsuits, and significantly reduce or eliminate credit card debt.
+By filing Chapter 13 Bankruptcy in New Jersey, you may be able to stop foreclosure, repossession, wage garnishment and debt lawsuits, and significantly reduce or eliminate credit card debt.
 Ask a bankruptcy attorney if Chapter 13 is right for you.

 Consolidate or eliminate debt